The Cesky Terrier (pronounced “chess-key terrier”) is a rare dog breed originally from Czechoslovakia.

 Dystocia means difficulty giving birth.

 Cesky bodies are narrow and long.
-Which means females have a narrow pelvis but their puppies aren’t necessarily small.
+So, females have a narrow pelvis.
+But their puppies aren’t always small.

-This means that they are more likely than average to need a cesarean section to deliver litters.
+This means that they are more likely to need a cesarean section to deliver litters.

 Other conditions reported in this breed include: